Blazemeter/taurus/docs/ScenarioBuilding.md

         label: homepage  # sampler label

         body: 'request-body-string'  # if present, will be used as body
+        body: {}  # generate query string based on parameters and request type
         body-file: path/to/file.txt  # this file contents will be used as post body

         headers: {}  # local headers that override global